-Whether you just installed our app or you’re waiting patiently for Google to award your site with rich snippets, we recommend that everyone register their site with Google Search Console.
+Whether you just installed Get Clicked or you’re waiting patiently for Google to award your site with rich snippets, we recommend that everyone register their site with Google Search Console.

 For more information on Google Search Console and Google Analytics, read our guide “Tracking Your Progress“